What’s it like being a mortgage broker?

 What I think you truly need is what I lacked for the first two years.
 That is a laser focus on the type of person you want to help, and the ability to attract that type of person again and again.

-If you are thinking about becoming a mortgage broker you’ll be hyper focused on CeMAP and CAS initially, Don’t think after getting those that it’s the land of milk and honey.
+If you are thinking about becoming a mortgage broker, you’ll be hyper focused on CeMAP and CAS initially, don’t think after getting those that it’s the land of milk and honey.
 In reality the public have no reason to use you over any other broker who’s got those qualifications.

 This is where you either need to be really good at forming relationships so people refer business to you (such as estate agents, other financial services professionals, accountants, etc), or have the skills to generate your own leads.
-This could be from TikTok (yes I know of mortgage brokers earning good money from TikTok), Instagram, YouTube, or my chosen route, search engine optimisation.
+This could be from TikTok (yes, I know of mortgage brokers earning good money from TikTok), Instagram, YouTube, or my chosen route, search engine optimisation.
 Thankfully most mortgage companies aren’t good at generating clients from those platforms so the barriers to entry are low.
 You just have to stay on the right side of financial promotion rules.

 The qualifications you need

-In order to advise on regulated mortgage in the UK you need to be CeMAP qualified.
+To advise on regulated mortgage in the UK you need to be CeMAP qualified.
 This is a level 3 qualification, the same as an A level or advanced apprenticeship.
 The qualification is issued by The London Institute of Banking & Finance (LIBF).

 You’ll need to sit series of multiple choice exams that are taken at the same place people do their driving theory test.
 It costs £606 to register for the qualification in 2023 (to register with LIBF) and any additional learning resources are on top.
 I subscribed to Simply Academy’s self taught programme.
 I think it was about £780 for online resources, essentially two huge text books and a sets of mock exams to test knowledge as you go.
-This worked for me as I learn in quite a boring way; reading material, taking notes on it, and the reviewing it later.
+This worked for me as I learn in quite a boring way; reading material, taking notes on it, and then reviewing it later.

 Classroom study options are also available.
 They cost a bit more and condense the course into two 5 day sessions.
 Online versions are also available these days.

 I chose the self-study option as it’s what I was used to on the back of my economics degree 3 years earlier.
-It took me about 2 months to cover all of the content and I passed all the exams easily first time.
+It took me about 2 months to cover all the content and I passed all the exams easily first time.
 I know of other people including family members who don’t learn like me and would recommend the classroom version.
-Looking back it is probably a lot more time efficient but it depends on your learning style and the time and set up you have towards the exams.
+Looking back, it is probably a lot more time efficient, but it depends on your learning style and the time and set up you have towards the exams.

-Although the content is quite dry I wouldn’t say it’s particularly difficult, especially if you have an interest in personal finance already.
+Although the content is quite dry, I wouldn’t say it’s particularly difficult, especially if you have an interest in personal finance already.
 There are some bits that seemed irrelevant and never came up on the exams.
 I suspect classroom taught classes take this into account and focus on the more prevalent parts, another advantage of being taught rather than self taught I suppose.

 Passing CeMAP is a great achievement and a necessary step to becoming a mortgage advisor, however, much like learning to drive, passing your theory with flying colours doesn’t mean you’re ready to drive on the open road.

-Next you’ll need somebody to mentor you through the practical side to attain what is called competent advisor status (CAS).
+Next, you’ll need somebody to mentor you through the practical side to attain what is called competent advisor status (CAS).
 Think of this as passing your practical driving test, though it’s not a uniform process.

-Typically you’ll have to observe an experienced adviser perform a number of cases.
+Typically, you’ll have to observe an experienced adviser perform a number of cases.
 Then you will perform a number of cases under direct supervision, followed by cases supervised at distance.
-In my case the mortgage network PRIMIS were observing all of my cases and they were the ones who decided if and when I would achieve CAS.
+In my case the mortgage network PRIMIS were observing all of my cases, and they were the ones who decided if and when I would achieve CAS.
 The timings of this will depend how soon you can observe and then submit the number of cases required by your compliance regime.
 For me it was several months.

 You won’t stop learning once given CAS though as there is more to know out there about all the different lenders and products than can ever be known, and it changes constantly.
 What is important is that you know how to find the relevant information out though.
 That comes with experience.